Setting up an ERIC

 2. Setting up an ERIC

-- The members agree on statutes ruling governance, IPR policy, financing, etc.
+- The members agree on statutes ruling governance, contributions, IPR policy, dissemination policy, data policy, access policy, etc.

 3. Practical Guidelines